 Dangerous Idiots — FULL BIO

-In 2010, the band tracked their self-titled, debut record, and in July, 2011, Aaron Sarlo signed Dangerous Idiots to independent U.K. label, Mostar Records.
-Mostar Records released DANGEROUS IDIOTS to across-the-board critical acclaim, with critics embracing the record’s “acid lyrics,” “buzz saw” guitars, and “super catchy” songwriting as “a great musical vision.”
+In 2010, Dangerous Idiots tracked their self-titled, debut record, and in July, 2011, Aaron Sarlo signed Dangerous Idiots to independent U.K. label, Mostar Records.
+Mostar Records released Dangerous Idiots to an intense flourish of critical acclaim, with critics embracing the record’s “acid lyrics,” “buzz saw” guitars, and “super catchy” songwriting as “a great musical vision.”
 Others wrote of Sarlo’s songs, “My favourite track on the album has to be ‘Can I Get a Role Model,' with a rock chorus The Clash would be proud of,” and “With an opening line of ‘Are you tired of all the bullsh*t,’ it’s clear that this is no ordinary band, nor album… It’s more than lyrics.
 It’s a statement,” quickly solidifying Dangerous Idiots as a powerhouse indie rock band in the British press.
 The U.S. press agreed, with Sync Weekly declaring, “Dangerous Idiots is a blast of an album,” and The Arkansas Democrat-Gazette writing, “The album has a rawness about it; a compelling, stripped-back sound that feels like you’re discovering a great, great band… lyrically and musically they’re as sharp as a button.”
 The fans agreed.
 One reviewer praised the record’s production, writing, “best guitar distortion since [Smashing Pumpkins] Siamese Dream,” and an iTunes listener who commented simply, “[DANGEROUS IDIOTS] is the best American rock record since Bleach.”

 Dangerous Idiots current lineup is Aaron Sarlo (lead vocals, guitar), Jake Rutherford (bass), and Greg Olmstead (drums).
 Aaron Sarlo is tracking and mixing the band’s third studio album, which is slated to be released in 2019 on Legitimate Businessman Entertainment.